aymanaghi/aymanaghi/README.md

 # Welcome to My Chaos

-Yo, what's up? 👾 I’m Ayman (aka Stinger when I’m in my element).
+Yo, what's up? 👾 I’m [Your Name] (aka Stinger when I’m in my element).
 This is my digital lair where I let my passions for tech, gaming, and design run wild.
-Grab your coffee and let’s dive into the madness.
+Grab your coffee (or energy drink) and let’s dive into the madness.

 ## About Me

 - 💻 I'm that person who’s constantly bouncing between Linux distros (Fedora, Kali, Mint, you name it) while crushing gaming sessions on Steam.
 Yeah, I might have an addiction.
-- 🎮 I’ve spent way too many hours in Dota 2.
+- 🎮 I’ve spent way too many hours in games like Dota 2, CS:GO, and Valorant — don’t @ me.
 - 🌱 I’m always learning.
 Currently into web dev, 3D modeling (Blender is life), and the occasional deep dive into Python.
 - 📧 Reach out if you wanna chat about coding, games, or how to escape the gaming rabbit hole (spoiler: there’s no escape).